Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View

+To more effectively integrate specific knowledge from time series into the language model, we propose various adaptors, including temporal, channel, frequency and anomaly adaptors for incorporating the relevant information.
+Model design analysis can be found in Appendix \ref{app:model_selection}.
+We must emphasize that our proposed adapters are both straightforward and highly effective. \textbf{We've deliberately kept their structure simple, incorporating only minimal bias to enhance the model's performance with negligible additional computational overhead.}

-Both PatchTST~\cite{Patchformer} and DLinear~\cite{dlinear} assume channel-independence and focus more on modeling temporal correlation.
-Multiple approaches~\cite{} tried to capture channel correlation, but all of them fail to significantly improve the performance of time series analysis.
-One reason for such a failure is that we often observe a large number of channels in time series, and directly modeling the pairwise correlation among channels tends to overfit training data, leading to poor generalized performance. can lead to significant performance improvements.
+\textbf{Temporal \& Channel Adapters} Both OFA~\cite{zhou2023onefitsall} and PatchTST~\cite{Patchformer} employ a channel-independent approach, concentrating primarily on modeling temporal correlations.
+While this method can significantly reduce the risk of overfitting, it also neglects cross-channel information.
+In real-world tasks, we often have access to a large number of channels or covariates in time series data, which contain valuable information that can enhance forecasting performance.
+However, directly modeling the pairwise correlations among channels tends to overfit the training data, resulting in poor generalization performance.

-To address this challenge, we introduce a ``compressor'' like channel adaptor with a bottleneck structure, as shown in Figure~\ref{fig:structure_adapter}.
-It first maps a relatively high dimension channel information into a low dimensional hidden space, run through a two layer MLP, and then maps it back to the high dimensional space.
-Using the bottleneck structure, we are able to capture the channel correlation through the hidden space without suffering from the overfitting problem.
+To address this challenge, we introduce a ``compressor'' like channel adaptor with a bottleneck structure, as shown in Figure~\ref{fig:structure_adapter} (a).
+Using the bottleneck structure, we are able to capture the channel correlation through the hidden space without suffering from the overfitting.
 A similar structure is also used for temporal adaptor.

-For each transformer block, we duplicate the self-attention module and insert different adapters after the multi-head attention modules.
-To facilitate dimension conversion for processing, we simply reshape the feature dimension from $M \times T \times D$ to $T \times M \times D$ and reshape back in the end of each block.
+For each transformer block, we duplicate the self-attention module and insert different adapters after the multi-head attention modules by reshaping the feature dimension.